 It is the student's responsibility to perform/submit all tasks which are part of the assessment program.
 Assessment tasks must be submitted by the due date or performed at the specified time.
-Should a task be submitted or performed late, without first gaining an extension from the Year 11 Deputy Principal, then a mark of ZERO will be awarded (see section 3.14 below).
+Should a task be submitted or performed late, without first gaining an extension from the Year 11 Deputy Principal, the late submission of a task may result in losing 50% of the mark being awarded one day late or zero marks being awarded for that task being submitted two days late or more. (see section 3.14 below).
 If an extension has been granted there is no mark penalty.